jinhangjiang/My-CV/index.md

 `2021.12`
 Srinivasan K., __Jiang J.__ “Capturing Enduring Effects of the COVID-19 Pandemic on Hospital Visits in U.S. Using Graph Modeling”, Health Information Technology Symposium (HITS) - AIS SIG-Health Sponsored Pre-ICIS Workshop

+## WORKING PAPERS
+* __Jiang et al.__ “Are Managerial Discussions in Firm Disclosures Predictive of Firm Value: A Deep Learning Driven Investigation,” to be submitted to the International Journal of Information Management<br/> <br/>
+* __Jiang et al.__ "Temporal Network Analysis in Quantification of Product Complementarity in Retail," to be submitted. <br/> <br/>
+* Bandeli K., __Jiang et al.__ "Self-Supervised Adaptive Model Selection Frameworks for Demand Forecasting," to be submitted <br/> <br/>

 ## ML PACKAGE
 `2022`